Indian Armed Forces: Assam Rifles

-The following are the five police forces termed as Central Armed Police Forces (CAPFs) according to the nomenclature adopted from the year 2011.

 Central Reserve Police Force

 Central Reserve Police Force (CRPF) is the largest of the CAPFs with 325,000 personnel in 246 battalions.
 The CRPF includes the Rapid Action Force (RAF), a 15 battalion anti-riot force trained to respond to sectarian violence, and the Commando Battalion for Resolute Action (COBRA), a 10 battalion strong anti-Naxalite force.

 Border Security Force

 The primary role of the Border Security Force (BSF) is to guard the land borders of the country, except the mountains.
-The sanctioned strength is 257,363 personnel in 186 battalions, and is headed by an Indian Police Service Officer.
+The sanctioned strength is 265,277 personnel in 193 battalions, and is headed by an Indian Police Service officer.

 Indo-Tibetan Border Police

 The Indo-Tibetan Border Police (ITBP) is deployed for guard duties on the border with China from Karakoram Pass in Ladakh to Diphu La in Arunachal Pradesh covering a total distance of 2488 km.
 It has 90,000 personnel in 60 battalions.